Sorry, you need to enable JavaScript to visit this website.

 Regenerative agriculture in action

-Nestlé France is working with different stakeholders to source key ingredients from farms transitioning to regenerative agriculture.
-The consortium includes Earthworm Foundation, Kermap, Inrae and Agro-transfer and is helping to develop regenerative techniques, such as cover crops, crop rotation and reduced soil tillage.
+Nestlé France is working with different stakeholders to accelerate sourcing of key ingredients from farms transitioning to regenerative agriculture.
+The consortium – including Earthworm Foundation, Kermap, Inrae and Agro-transfer, as well as local suppliers and cooperatives – is helping to implement regenerative agriculture practices, such as cover crops, crop rotation and reduced soil tillage.
 The project aims to increase the organic matter in soils, which increases fertility and yields.

 Farmers get behind dairy transition

-The Nature por NINHO® certification program in Brazil reward farmers for adopting regenerative agricultural practices.
-The program’s 100+ farmers who have reached “expert” status are reporting improvements in soil health and biodiversity, and a positive impact on water resources.
+The Nature por Ninho program in Brazil reward farmers for adopting regenerative agriculture practices.
+The program’s 100+ farmers, who have reached Advanced (Level 2) status of our Nestlé Agriculture Framework (pdf, 19Mb), are reporting improvements in soil health and biodiversity, and a positive impact on water resources.